Similarity surfaces, connections, and the measurable Riemann mapping theorem: The Schwarz-Christoffel formula

 \begin{proof} We distinguish two overlapping cases: $\res\notin\{-2,-3,\ldots\}$ and $\Re\res <-1$.

 In the case $\res\notin\{-2,-3,\ldots\}$ the lemma follows from the local model deduced from \Cref{lem:lds}, both in the bounded and unbounded case.
-In the bounded case, this model is the quotient of a sector (with the canonical atlas of $\C$) by a similarity fixing its apex, and a geodesic is a locally straight line in the atlas, hence one tending to the singularity must end up being a ray through the apex, as can be seen by the same trick as the fact that a billiard trajectory in a sector can only undergo finitely many bounces: if we have a a straight line geodesic that is not aimed at the apex then patching finitely many copies of the sector by the similarity covers a sector of angle $>\pi$ that will contain the geodesic until it escapes.
-In the unbounded case, tending to $0$ in the $z$ coordinate corresponds to tending to infinity in the model, hence the time tends to infinity, and similarly to the previous case, one see that the geodesic eventually remains in one fundamental domain, then we apply a translation to the chart so that the geodesic radiates from $0$, then the fundamental domain still contains an unbounded sector with apex $0$.
+In the bounded case, this model is the quotient of a sector (with the canonical atlas of $\C$) by a similarity fixing its apex, and a geodesic is a locally straight line in the atlas, hence one tending to the singularity must end up being a ray through the apex, as can be seen by the same trick as for the fact that a billiard trajectory in a sector can only undergo finitely many bounces: if we have a a straight line geodesic that is not aimed at the apex then patching finitely many copies of the sector by the similarity covers a sector of angle $>\pi$ that will contain the geodesic until it escapes.
+In the unbounded case, tending to $0$ in the $z$ coordinate corresponds to tending to infinity in the affine model, hence the time has to tend to infinity for $z(t)$ to reach $0$, and similarly to the previous case, one see that the geodesic eventually remains in one fundamental domain.
+Let us apply a translation to the chart so that the geodesic radiates from $0$ in this chart.
+Then the fundamental domain still contains an unbounded sector with apex $0$.